Zmahl/image_recognition_application/README.md

 This application will require a google cloud storage bucket, with accompanying service account credentials All environment variables can be seen in `.env.sample`

 Run using `go run main.go`.
-This will use create a default Gin that will listen on `localhost:8080`
+This will use create a web server (using the Gin library) that will listen for HTTP requests on `localhost:8080`.

+## How to Build

 ## Sample Request & Response
 Send an HTTP POST request using a curl command: